Mikio Naruse: Early years

 Mikio Naruse was born in Tokyo in 1905 and raised by his brother and sister after his parents' early death.
-He entered Shiro Kido's Shochiku film studio in the 1920s as a light crew assistant and was soon assigned to comedy director Yoshinobu Ikeda.
+He entered Shirō Kido's Shōchiku film studio in the 1920s as a light crew assistant and was soon assigned to comedy director Yoshinobu Ikeda.
 It was not until 1930 that he was allowed to direct a film on his own.
 His debut film, the short slapstick comedy Mr. and Mrs. Swordplay (Chanbara fūfū), was edited by Heinosuke Gosho who tried to support the young filmmaker.
 The film was considered a success, and Naruse was allowed to direct the romance film Pure Love (Junjo).
-Both films, like the majority of his directorial efforts at Shochiku, are regarded as lost.
+Both films, like the majority of his early works at Shōchiku, are regarded as lost.

 Naruse's earliest extant work is the short Flunky, Work Hard!
 (1931), a mixture of comedy and domestic drama.
 In 1933–1934, he directed a series of silent melodramas, Apart From You, Every-Night Dreams, and Street Without End, which centered on women confronted with hostile environments and practical responsibilities, and demonstrated "a considerable stylistic virtuosity" (Alexander Jacoby).
-Unsatisfied with the working conditions at Shochiku and the projects he was assigned to, Naruse left Shochiku in 1934 and moved to P.C.L. studios (Photo Chemical Laboratories, which later became Toho).
+Unsatisfied with the working conditions at Shōchiku and the projects he was assigned to, Naruse left Shōchiku in 1934 and moved to P.C.L. studios (Photo Chemical Laboratories, which later became Toho).

 His first major film was the comedy drama Wife!
 Be Like a Rose!
 (1935).
 It was elected as Best Movie of the Year by the magazine Kinema Junpo, and was the first Japanese film to receive a theatrical release in the United States (where it was not well received).
 The film concerns a young woman whose father deserted his family for a former geisha.
 When she visits her father in a remote mountain village, it turns out that the second wife is far more suitable for him than the first.
 Film historians have emphasised the film's "sprightly, modern feel" and "innovative visual style" and "progressive social attitudes".

 Naruse's films of the following years are often regarded as lesser works by film historians, owed in parts to weak scripts and acting, although Jacoby noted the formal experimentation and sceptical attitude towards the institutions of marriage and family in Avalanche and A Woman's Sorrows (both 1937).
 Naruse later argued that at the time he didn't have the courage to refuse some of the projects he was offered, and that his attempts to compensate weak content with concentration on technique didn't work out.

 During the war years, Naruse kept to what his biographer Catherine Russell referred to as "safe projects", including "home front films" like Sincerity.
 The early 1940s saw the collapse of Naruse's first marriage with Sachiko Chiba, who had starred in Wife!
 Be Like a Rose! and whom he had married in 1936.
 In 1941, he directed the comedy Hideko the Bus Conductor with Hideko Takamine, who would later become his regular starring actress.